 • Barnes and Noble

 The Cotswold Way offers a wonderful walker's landscape, featuring beautiful woodland, pretty cottages and ancient battlefields.
-The route can be walked all year round, and is suitable for beginner trekkers.
-It became a National Trail in May 2007, despite having been a much-loved walking route for more than 35 years.
-This guidebook is illustrated with maps and the author's own full-colour photographs.
-The stage-by-stage route description is accompanied by overview maps at a scale of 1:100,000 (1cm to 1 mile).
+The route can be walked all year round, and is suitable for walkers of all abilities.
+The stage-by-stage route description is accompanied by maps at a scale of 1:100,000 (1cm to 1 mile) and full colour photographs.
+The guidebook also includes a map booklet showing the full route on 1:25,000 OS map extracts.

-A more detailed map of the Way is supplied in booklet form, at a scale of 1:25,000, slid into the back of the book.
-A trek planner gives at a glance information about facilities, public transport and accommodation available along the way.
-The guidebook also provides background information on local geology, wildlife and history.
+A trek planner gives at a glance information about facilities, public transport and accommodation available along the way, and there is plenty of background information on local geology, wildlife and history.

 We are always grateful to readers for information about any discrepancies between a guidebook and the facts on the ground.
 If you would like to send some information to us then please use our Feedback form.
 They will be published here following review by the author(s).